LeonMeister5/ring_signature_SE6018_project/README.md

 Sequence matters.
 By running these 3 source files, you generate 3 sets of RSA keys, calculate x2 and use my matrix number to do ring signature.

 # What you should do to judge my project 2
 You can also use check_project.ipynb.
 It is equivalent to running 3 commands and check for 100 times.

-I'm sorry to see that sometimes it's still bugged.
-I can not deal with it.